codingMustache/codingMustache/README.md

 ## Daily Trivia

-HTML is what type of language?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Markup Language
+ 1. 1999
- 2. Scripting Language
+ 2. 2002
- 3. Programming Language
+ 3. 2008
- 4. Macro Language
+ 4. 2005

 <details>
   <summary>Answer</summary>
-  Markup Language
+  2005
 </details>